MrYsLab/python_banyan/docs/example1.md

 Line 53 is the *incoming_message_processing* method.

 Line 62 tests the sequencing value of the 'reply' message.
-If 0, indicating the final message was sent and received, lines 63 through 66 print the total number of messages sent and received to the console, and the user is asked to press *enter* to exit the program.
+When the sequencing value is set to 0, the final message was sent and received.
+Lines 63 through 66 print
+the total number of messages sent and received to the console, and the user is asked to press *enter* to exit the program.

-Lines 69 through 71 process non-terminating 'reply'messages.
+Lines 69 through 71 process non-terminating 'reply' messages.
-The message number is decremented by 1 and the next 'echo' message is then built and published.
+The message number is decremented by 1, and the next 'echo' message is then built and published.

 ```